demiculus/demirb.github.com/index.md

 Btw usually places are leased for 12 months and if it is 6 or 3 months the price goes up almost 2x.
 So all in all accommodation here sucks, but you get to meet a lot of people & see different cultures while trying to find the right place.
 Remember that I said everyone here needed 2 person beds?
-Well there is a hacker house which almost does the opposite and guess where they are from?
-Asia!
-They are used to 12 people staying in a one room house so it doesn’t bother them to do the same here.
+Well there is a hacker house which almost does the opposite.
+Since asians are used to 12 people staying in a one room house, it doesn’t bother them to do the same here.
 All in all, I am sure that you’ll find a place for yourself if you search hard enough.

+<a id="talkingtoforeigneers"> </a>
 ### Talking To Foreigners